 Rafting and Kayaking

 Going on a rafting expedition in India combines picturesque scenery with exciting thrills and spills.
 Raft down renowned rivers, such as the holy Ganges, by day and camp at pristine beaches by night.
-If you have real adventure on your mind, there's nothing like the extra adrenaline rush from white water kayaking.
-Companies providing these activities include Mercury Himalayan Explorations, AquaTerra Adventures, and Southern River Adventures.
+If you have a real adventure on your mind, there's nothing like the extra adrenaline rush from whitewater kayaking.
+Companies providing these activities include Splash Ladakh, Mercury Himalayan Explorations, AquaTerra Adventures, and GoaRafting.

-If you've wondered what it's like to fly like a bird, paragliding is the answer!
-There are two ways to go about it -- learn how to do it yourself, or take a tandem joyride with a professional.
-Companies offering paragliding joyrides in India include Billing Paragliding Association, Fly Bir Billing, Wings and Flights, Nirvana Adventures, and Indus Paragliding.
+If you've ever wondered what it's like to fly like a bird, paragliding is the answer!
+There are two ways to go about it -- learn how to do it yourself or take a tandem joyride with a professional.
+Companies offering paragliding joyrides in India include Billing Paragliding Association, Fly Bir Billing, Nirvana Adventures, and Indus Paragliding.
+For those wanting to learn how to paraglide, Nirvana Adventures is the oldest and most reputed paragliding school in India.
+Temple Pilots is also highly rated.

 - Where: Bir Billing in the Kangra district of Himachal Pradesh.
 Kamshet, between Mumbai and Pune, in Maharashtra.

-Traditional water sports such para sailing, jet skiing, water skiing, windsurfing, and banana boat rides have been popular for many year in India.
+Traditional water sports such as parasailing, jet skiing, water skiing, windsurfing, and banana boat rides have been popular for many years in India.
 Newer activities, such as kite surfing, are now catching on as well.
 Imagine the rush from surfing while hanging onto a kite high up in the sky!
 Lessons are available for those who are inexperienced.
 It's possible to learn in 12-14 hours.
-Atlantis Water Sports is the most well established provider.
+Atlantis Water Sports is the most well-established provider.

 - Where: Water sports are offered all along Goa's beaches.
 In north Goa, particularly around Candolim, Calangute, Morjim, and Arambol beaches.
 Also selected beaches in south Goa, such as Benaulim.